-Ashwagandha, or Withania somnifera, meaning “the smell or the strength of a horse” in Sanskrit, is a plant that has been used for thousands of years in Ayurvedic medicine — a system of healing the body that originated in India more than 5,000 years ago.
-The root of the Withania somnifera plant that is harvested for its powerful bioactive compounds, which may support many of the body’s functions.
+Ashwagandha, or Withania somnifera, can be interpreted as “the smell or the strength of a horse” in Sanskrit.
+This plant that has been used for thousands of years in Ayurvedic medicine — a system of healing the body that originated in India more than 5,000 years ago.
+The root of the Withania somnifera plant is specially sought after for its powerful bioactive compounds, which may support many of the body’s functions.

 Ashwagandha falls into a class of plants referred to as “adaptogens” that seem to increase the body’s resilience to stress.
-Ashwagandha contains several phytonutrients and compounds that interact uniquely with the body.
+Ashwagandha contains several phytonutrients and compounds, like withanolides, that interact uniquely with the body.
 These various compounds allow ashwagandha to be used as an adaptogenic herb that supports health by calming the brain, reducing inflammation, lowering blood sugar and pressure or stimulating the immune system.

 Is ashwagandha effective for stress and anxiety relief?

 Despite ashwagandha’s long track record of success, it has only recently received mainstream attention in western culture and media.
 This is because an increasing number of studies are supporting a link to stress and anxiety relief through ashwagandha supplementation.
-Though more studies are needed to explain ashwagandha’s effect on lowering stressors in the human body, studies have shown ashwagandha can reduce cortisol levels.
-4, 5 Ashwangandha may achieve this reduction in cortisol by providing neurotransmitters to restore balance and reduce oxidative stress and inflammation.6
+Though more studies are needed to explain ashwagandha’s effect on lowering stressors in the human body, studies have shown ashwagandha can reduce cortisol levels.6,7 Ashwangandha may achieve this reduction in cortisol by providing neurotransmitters to restore balance and reduce oxidative stress and inflammation.8

 Important considerations for sourcing ashwagandha